 He writes with great frankness about the exact mechanisms involved, so I’m not sure his book is helpful for sensitive readers, or unmarried readers with no prospects.
 For married couples, or even engaged couples who want to have the discussion ahead of time, it could be very helpful to consider the various viewpoints that exist so as to better decide their own balance.

-As the subtitle refers to, the ideal is to avoid both “Antinomianism” and “Legalism” – the first being a total rejection of all “rules” regarding conception or sex and embracing any and all forms of control as the couples desires (including methods that kill the embryonic child), the second being those who take the command to “be fruitful and multiply and fill the earth” after the Flood as superseding all other instructions or principles (such as care and gentleness for the mother, properly discipling the children you do have, etc.).
+As the subtitle refers to, the ideal is to avoid both “Antinomianism” and “Legalism” – the first being a total rejection of all “rules” regarding conception or sex and embracing any and all forms of control as the couple desires (including methods that kill the embryonic child)…the second being those who take the command to “be fruitful and multiply and fill the earth” after the Flood as superseding all other instructions or principles (such as care and gentleness for the mother, properly discipling the children you do have, etc.).

 I will probably revisit this once I have a husband AKA the possibility of having children; but regardless of its applicability to my own life, it was interesting and informative to learn about viewpoints I had never come across “in the wild”.
 As Rev. Kayser points out in his closing remarks, the normal tendency is toward fewer children, not more, and so to encounter a person or couple who takes the “fruitfulness” viewpoint to the extreme is less usual.